nixworks/public/news/2007/07/27/README.md

 ##### War in Afghanistan (2001-present)
 ### [ War in Afghanistan: Three soldiers in the NATO-led International Security Assistance Force are killed. ](/news/2007/07/27/war-in-afghanistan-three-soldiers-in-the-nato-led-international-security-assistance-force-are-killed.md)
-_Context: NATO, International Security Assistance Force, War in Afghanistan (2001-present)_
+_Context: NATO, War in Afghanistan (2001-present), International Security Assistance Force_

 ##### United Nations
 ### [ The top United Nations official in Haiti raises concerns about a sharp increase in lynchings and other forms of mob violence. ](/news/2007/07/27/the-top-united-nations-official-in-haiti-raises-concerns-about-a-sharp-increase-in-lynchings-and-other-forms-of-mob-violence.md)
-_Context: lynch, Haiti, United Nations_
+_Context: lynch, United Nations, Haiti_

 ##### United States
 ### [ The United States and India confirm a deal on nuclear co-operation. ](/news/2007/07/27/the-united-states-and-india-confirm-a-deal-on-nuclear-co-operation.md)
-_Context: nuclear co-operation, United States, India_
+_Context: nuclear co-operation, India, United States_

 ##### Clinical trial
 ### [ Clinical trials for MVA85A, a new vaccine against tuberculosis, are started in South Africa. ](/news/2007/07/27/clinical-trials-for-mva85a-a-new-vaccine-against-tuberculosis-are-started-in-south-africa.md)
-_Context: MVA85A, vaccine, Clinical trial, South Africa, tuberculosis_
+_Context: South Africa, tuberculosis, Clinical trial, vaccine, MVA85A_

 ##### Johannesburg
 ### [ Abel Mutsakani, editor of the "ZimOnline", is shot and seriously wounded in Johannesburg, South Africa in what may have been an assassination attempt. ](/news/2007/07/27/abel-mutsakani-editor-of-the-zimonline-is-shot-and-seriously-wounded-in-johannesburg-south-africa-in-what-may-have-been-an-assassinati.md)